Yashi-9/Hardware-Sales-Insights/README.md

    Other                       -	Does not match above criteria	Requires further review or segmentation refinement.

 4.**Customer Behavior Insights**

-   4.1.
-Hibernating Customers (11)
+  4.1 Hibernating (11)

-      - Behavior: Previously high-value customers who are now inactive.
-Represents a significant lost opportunity.
+       Behavior: These customers are beginning to show early signs of increased activity and spending.
+With the right engagement strategies, they hold strong potential to evolve into loyal, long-term customers.

-      - Product Preference: Primarily purchase from Cluster 3 and 1 products, contributing both revenue and gross profit.
+Product Preference: Their purchases are mainly focused on products from Cluster 3 and Cluster 1.

-      - Channel: Slight dominance by E-Commerce customers.
+Channel: This entire segment consists of customers from the E-Commerce channel.

-      - Sales Trend: Average MoM growth in sales and orders, with positive signals in Cluster 4.
+Sales Trend: There is a steady month-over-month sales growth of around 2%, with particularly strong traction seen in Cluster 5.

-      - CLV vs LTV: CLV is approximately ₹10M higher than LTV, indicating untapped future potential.
+Customer Value: The Customer Lifetime Value (CLV) is approximately ₹2 million higher than the current Lifetime Value (LTV), indicating room for further growth and engagement.

 4.2.
-Promising Customers
+Promising Customer

-     - Behavior: These customers are beginning to show early signs of increased activity and spending.
+     Behavior: These customers are beginning to show early signs of increased activity and spending.
 With the right engagement strategies, they hold strong potential to evolve into loyal, long-term customers.

-     - Product Preference: Their purchases are mainly focused on products from Cluster 3 and Cluster 1.
+Product Preference: Their purchases are mainly focused on products from Cluster 3 and Cluster 1.

-     - Channel: This entire segment consists of customers from the E-Commerce channel.
+Channel: This entire segment consists of customers from the E-Commerce channel.

-     - Sales Trend: There is a steady month-over-month sales growth of around 2%, with particularly strong traction seen in Cluster 5.
+Sales Trend: There is a steady month-over-month sales growth of around 2%, with particularly strong traction seen in Cluster 5.

-     - Customer Value: The Customer Lifetime Value (CLV) is approximately ₹2 million higher than the current Lifetime Value (LTV), indicating room for further growth and engagement.
+Customer Value: The Customer Lifetime Value (CLV) is approximately ₹2 million higher than the current Lifetime Value (LTV), indicating room for further growth and engagement.
 3. Need Attention (3)

     - Behavior: Good past monetary value but a drop in frequency and recency.
 Highest sales but only ranks 3rd in total orders.